Are you a local business that serves customers at a physical address?

 For your organic marketing efforts:

-In your Google My Business dashboard, you’re provided with a range of metrics, to see how your business is doing.
+In your Google My Business dashboard, you’re provided with a range of metrics gathered from your unique API key, to see how your business is doing.

 You get the number of clicks on your phone number.

 You also receive a breakdown of the phone calls that have occurred on various days.